 The company is required to monitor and disclose its leverage ratio using the CRR's definition of exposure as amended by the European Commission Leverage Ratio Delegated Act.
-The European Commission's November 2016 proposal to amend the CRR would implement the Basel III leverage ratio framework by establishing a 3% minimum leverage ratio requirement for certain E.U. financial institutions, including the company, but it has not been enacted.
+In June 2019, the European Commission finalised rules amending the CRR to implement the Basel III leverage ratio framework by establishing a 3% minimum leverage ratio requirement for certain E.U. financial institutions, including the company.
 This leverage ratio compares the CRR's definition of Tier 1 capital to a measure of leverage exposure, defined as the sum of certain assets plus certain off-balance-sheet exposures (which include a measure of derivatives, securities financing transactions, commitments and guarantees), less Tier 1 capital deductions.
-Any required leverage ratio is expected to become effective for the company no earlier than June 1, 2021.
+The required leverage ratio is expected to become effective for the company on June 28, 2021.

-The table below presents the leverage ratio under CRR.
+The table below presents information about the company's leverage ratio.

 As of

-February November
+August Novemb

 \$ in millions 2019 2018

-Tier 1 capital \$ 32,339 \$ 32,199
+Tier 1 capital \$ 32,077 \$ 32,199

-Leverage exposure \$733,612 \$771,438
+Leverage exposure \$743,330 \$771,438

-Leverage ratio 4.4% 4.2%
+Leverage ratio 4.3% 4.2%